I am looking to restart my project management and software engineering career after a 10-year hiatus.

 Wait!
 You have a lot of Software Developer or Software Engineer experience and knowledge.
 Would you consider working for us as a Developer or Engineer?

 I am at a career crossroads.
-I went back to school to get a Bachelor’s in IT MIS management as I believe I would make a very effective manager.
+I went back to school to get a Bachelor’s in IT MIS management as I believe I would make a very effective people and project manager.
 One who is of more value by leading others to do their best.

-At the same time, my background in software development is still relevant and I would consider working as a developer given the right support and manager.
+At the same time, my background in software development is still relevant and I would consider working as a developer given the right support, project and manager.

 Why have you not been in the workforce?